lopezdsr/sql-query/sqlref/sql_reference.template.md

     * `ROW`: The window size is defined as the number of rows before and/or after the current row.
 * The following keywords can be used to define range boundaries:
     * `CURRENT ROW`: Specifies to use the current row as a bound.
-    * `UNBOUNDED`: Specifies to use negative or positive infinity as a lower or upper bound respectively.
+    * `UNBOUNDED`: Specifies to use negative or positive infinity as a lower or upper bound.
     * Depending on the context `PRECEDING` specifies:
         * `RANGE`: The lower bound of the value range.
         * `ROWS`: The number of rows before the current row.